michielbdejong/documents/nlnet-grant.md

 In this application for an [NLnet](http://nlnet.nl/) grant, we'll speak about a subcategory of Free and Open Source Software, FOSS.
 We'll speak about the ones that provide Internet Applications.
 For instance, [wordpress](http://wordpress.org/), [postfix](http://www.postfix.org/), and [ejabberd](http://www.process-one.net/en/ejabberd/) are Free and Open Source Internet Application, FOSIA.

 We'll also speak about people or companies that provide hosting services for these Internet Applications.
 For instance, [Gandi](https://www.gandi.net/), [OVH](https://www.ovh.com/), [riseup](https://riseup.net/), [ecobytes](http://ecobytes.net/about) and myself at home with a [Raspberry Pi](http://www.raspberrypi.org/) are Hosting Service Provider, HSP.
-These people have a common objective of offering a store (or marketplace) for their end user to choose between their applications.
-We understand store as defined by the [IndieWeb community](http://indiewebcamp.com/store).
+These people have a common objective of offering hosting for their end user's application(s) of choice.

 ## 1. Project plan

-The project aims to build a network of independent HSPs providing FOSIA.
+The project aims to build a network of independent HSPs providing FOSIA hosting.

-The first goal is to define a standard FOSIA store.
-This standard defines how to package an application, its dependencies, and the associated data created during runtime.
+The first goal is to define a standard FOSIA format.
+This standard defines how to package an application, its dependencies, and how to run it, given the associated data created during runtime.
 It will allow any user of any HSP to migrate his application instance easily from one HSP to another.

-The second goal is to make an implementation of such a store.
-This implementation will aim firstly at hosting personal indie websites and personal data servers for people, based on existing FOSIA.
+The second goal is to package all the most popular and well-known FOSIAs applications in this format.
+This implementation will aim firstly at hosting personal indie websites and personal data servers for people, based on existing FOSIAs.
 It will allow experienced system administrators to start their own HSP.

-The third and main goal is to develop a network of independent HSP.
+The third and main goal is to develop a network of independent HSPs.
 We believe that local and small-scale HSPs are the way to fight against the ongoing gravitation of infrastructure and power to the "center" of the internet, e.g., Google, Facebook.
 And we believe it is the right time to do it, for three reasons:
 - people are ever more aware of the need to [redecentralize](http://redecentralize.org/) the internet
 - automation tools start to be mature
 - hardware is ever cheaper